 What services do you offer?

-We specialize in income taxes, bookkeeping and payroll for individuals and small businesses.
+We specialize in income taxes and bookkeeping for individuals and small businesses.
 If it’s related to taxes or accounting we’ll be able to help you or at least point you in the right direction.
 If your request is outside our normal scope of business, we’ll let you know and tell you what type of expert you need.

 How much do you charge?